psv-plugins-archive/trophax/README.md

 Now you can use L+R to unlock all or L+START to unlock a specific trophy, use L+UP and L+DOWN to make your selection then L+CIRCLE to unlock

+# Usage
+You are absoutley under no circumstance allowed to use this for commercial gain in a "Trophy Service" Where you sell trophys to users. its ok to do it in a FREE Trophy Service. but not in a paid one.

 # Credits
 TropHax by [SilicaServer](https://discord.gg/j4eGHhF)